sosodev/duration/readme.md

 ## correctness

-This module aims to implement the ISO8601 duration specification correctly.
+This module aims to implement the ISO 8601 duration specification correctly.
 It properly supports fractional units and has unit tests that assert the correctness of it's parsing and conversion to a `time.Duration`.

 With that said durations with months or years specified will be converted to `time.Duration` with a little fuzziness.
 Since I